Satisfactory Academic Progress (SAP)

 Students are expected to complete their educational objectives within 150% of the published length of his or her chosen educational program.

 The Financial Aid Office will issue financial aid to eligible students for the units in which he or she is enrolled until reaching the 45 or 90-unit limit and/or the 150% length of enrollment (prorated to full time or part-time).
-Once a student reaches that limit, he or she will no longer be eligible for financial aid, except the student may be eligible for the Community College Board of Governor’s Fee Waiver also known as BOG.
+Once a student reaches that limit, he or she will no longer be eligible for financial aid, except the student may be eligible for the California College Promise Grant (CCPG) – formerly known as the Board of Governors Fee Waiver (BOG).

 It is the student’s responsibility to know how many units he or she has completed.